spiral-nights/ai-group-chat/memory-bank/progress.md

 - The Account Grouping/Invite System for family members has been implemented and verified, including account creation, invitation sending (via email with embedded HTML body), and a dedicated invitation registration page for invited users.
 - Chat room access control has been implemented, requiring explicit participant addition within the same account and updating the chat room UI to allow adding users from the same account.
 - The `owner_id` column in the `accounts` table is now nullable.
+- The "Add user to chat room" section in `lib/ai_group_chat_web/live/chat_room_live/show.html.heex` has been changed to use a form submission instead of a button click.
+- Displaying the list of participants in the chat room has been implemented, and the participant check logic in `lib/ai_group_chat_web/live/chat_room_live/show.ex` has been updated to use the fetched participant list.
+- Real-time participant list updates have been implemented in `lib/ai_group_chat_web/live/chat_room_live/show.ex` by broadcasting participant additions and handling the broadcast to refetch and update the participant list.

 ## What's Left to Build